-The bonding material is a malleable, tooth-colored material that blends in with the smile.
+The bonding material is a malleable, tooth-colored material that blends with the smile.
 Tooth bonding can close gaps between teeth, fix cracked or chipped teeth, lengthen short teeth, cover tooth discoloration, and fix misshapen teeth.

 The Benefits of Dental Bonding